-In-kind contributions to carry out this project are as follows: two sets of mooring gear that includes acoustic releases, line, shackles and floats, conductivity-temperature-depth dataloggers, dataloggers for chlorophyll a fluorescence and photosynthetically active radiation.
-Together, these two mooring sets represent about \$200k worth of equipment.
-Additional equipment needed for the deployment and recovery of the moorings include an acoustic release deck box and specialized rigging gear, about \$10k in value.

-We also have a conducting-wire winch and associated CTD rosette/water sampler, CTD, CTD sensors, and CTD deck unit that we use for the monthly CTD casts.
+In-kind contributions to the project from Danielson's UAF Mooring Loft inventory assist this project with the following equipment: two sets of mooring gear that includes acoustic releases, line, shackles and floats, conductivity-temperature-depth dataloggers, dataloggers for chlorophyll a fluorescence and photosynthetically active radiation.
+Together, instrumentation represents about \$200k worth of equipment.
+Additional equipment needed for the deployment and recovery of the moorings include an acoustic release deck box and specialized rigging gear, about \$15k in value.
+We also provide a conducting-wire winch and associated CTD rosette/water sampler, CTD, CTD sensors, and CTD deck unit that we use for the monthly CTD casts.
 These represent about \$75k in value.